EIDA/userfeedback/README.md

 Please keep in mind the following guidelines before reporting a problem.

 1. Do a search first in the Issue Tracker to see if someone else already reported the same problem.
-1. Try to use the most reasonable template from the ones we provide in order for us to properly assign a responsible person for your issue.
+1. Try to use the most reasonable template from the ones we provide in order for us to properly assign a person to take responsibility for your issue.
-1. Take a look at the examples provided here, the documentation at the Orfeus website and in the EIDA Authentication Service to understand how you are suppose to use/access different resources.
+1. Take a look at the examples provided here, the documentation at the [ORFEUS website][ORFEUS-web] and in the EIDA Authentication Service to understand how you are suppose to use/access different resources.

 ## EIDA Authentication System / Accessing restricted data
-Since March 2019 EIDA has setup a new service which should allow users to be authenticated within different EIDA services.
+In March 2019 EIDA set up a new service which should allow users to be authenticated within different EIDA services.
 To do this, the user needs to request a **token** from the following page

 https://geofon.gfz-potsdam.de/eas/